 Every species has a story—but without a name, that story may never be told.
-This Taxonomy Recognition Day, a coalition of Europe’s leading natural history museums and botanical gardens is calling on the world to celebrate the science that names, classifies, and protects life on Earth.
+The TETTRIs project is a coalition of Europe’s leading natural history museums and botanical gardens.
+We are calling on the world to celebrate taxonomy – the science that names, classifies, and describes life on Earth.

 Join the #NameItToSaveIt Movement